mattolenik/hclq/README.md

 hclq outputs JSON for easy processing with other tools.

-Note: hclq should be considered alpha software at this stage
+Note: hclq should be considered alpha software at this time.

 # Installation